oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   <dd>person who uses the information in a document to investigate, triage, or resolve results</dd>
   <dt id="def;engineering-system">engineering system</dt>
   <dd>software analysis environment within which analysis tools execute.
-      **Note**: An engineering system might include a build system, a source control system, a result management system, a bug tracking system, a test execution system, and so on.</dd>
+      <strong>Note</strong>: An engineering system might include a build system, a source control system, a result management system,
+      a bug tracking system, a test execution system, and so on.</dd>
   <dt id="def;extension">extension</dt>
   <dd>tool component other than the driver (for example, a plugin, a configuration file, or a taxonomy)</dd>